Jake Gyllenhaal: 2019–present: Action and thriller films

 Gyllenhaal reunited with Nightcrawler director Dan Gilroy in the thriller film Velvet Buzzsaw, in which he plays art critic Mort Vandewalt.
 The film premiered at the 2019 Sundance Film Festival and was distributed by Netflix.
 Varietys Peter Debrudge opined that Gyllenhaal was "relishing another of those cartoonishly camp performances".
 That same year, Gyllenhaal played comic book villain Mysterio / Quentin Beck in the superhero film Spider-Man: Far From Home, a sequel to Spider-Man: Homecoming, set within the Marvel Cinematic Universe.
 It was one of the highest-grossing films of the year.
 He appeared alongside Tom Sturridge in Sea Wall/A Life, a double bill of monologues by Nick Payne and Simon Stephens, at the Hudson Theatre on Broadway in 2019.
 He garnered a Tony Award nomination for Best Actor in a Play for his performance.
 Gyllenhaal also lent his voice for the animation Spirit Untamed (2021).
 That same year, he played detective Joe Baylor in the crime thriller The Guilty, a remake of the Danish film of the same name.

 In 2022, he starred as a criminal in Michael Bay's action thriller Ambulance; the film received mixed reviews from critics.
 Gyllenhaal also voiced a farmer in the Disney animation Strange World.
 He appeared in Guy Ritchie's The Covenant (2023) and Doug Liman's action film Road House (2024).
-Following the success of Road House, his production company, Nine Stories, signed a first-look deal with Amazon MGM Studios.
+Following the success of Road House, his production company, Nine Stories Productions, signed a first-look deal with Amazon MGM Studios.

 In 2024 it was announced that Gyllenhaal would return to Broadway playing Iago in the 2025 revival of William Shakespeare's tragedy Othello starring opposite Denzel Washington.
 In June 2024, he joined the cast of the upcoming science fiction monster film The Bride! in an undisclosed role.

 Public image

-Gyllenhaal was named one of Peoples "50 Most Beautiful People" in 2006.
-He was also listed in Peoples "Hottest Bachelors of 2006".
-In April 2012, Shalom Life ranked him number six on its list of "the 50 most talented, intelligent, funny, and gorgeous Jewish men in the world".
-He was ranked number 35 in Empires poll of The 100 Sexiest Movie Stars in 2013.
-In another poll conducted by Glamour, Gyllenhaal was selected as one of the Sexiest Men of The Year 2018.
+In 2006, Gyllenhaal was named by People magazine as one of the "50 Most Beautiful People", and one of the "Hottest Bachelors".
+He was ranked number 35 in a 2013 Empire poll of The 100 Sexiest Movie Stars.
+In a poll conducted by Glamour, Gyllenhaal was selected as one of the Sexiest Men of The Year 2018.